pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

     Where `SCAN-POLICY` and `SCAN-TEMPLATE` are the names of the `ScanPolicy` and `ScanTemplate`.

-- To override through workload parameters, use the following commands.
+- To override through workload parameters, use the these commands.
-  For more information, see [Create or update a workload](../cli-plugins/apps/tutorials/create-update-workload.hbs.md).

     ```console
     tanzu apps workload apply WORKLOAD --param "scanning_source_policy=SCAN-POLICY" -n DEV-NAMESPACE